 If you vacation at home and work a full day, most employers would not count that as a vacation day.
 Even if they do, it may be a departure from good judgment to try to deduct meals for that day or one-365th of your annual mortgage payments.

 Whatever your combination of vacation and work, accountants stress the need for documentation and a travel log.
 The more detail the better.
-Maintain cell phone records and emails, with descriptions of the nature of the business.
+Maintain cell phone records and emails, with description of the nature of the business.
 If you have a meal with a business prospect, a credit-card statement alone isn’t sufficient.
 You need the restaurant receipt, as well as a personal record of your dinner guest and the nature of the business.

 “Even with lots of regulations, rulings and court cases, the complex world creates situations not specifically addressed in the law.
 In these situations, we tell our clients that there is no specific guidance or bright-line test, and that we recommend looking to the spirit of the law and consider what would be equitable,” Kirkland says.